• Skip to main content

 Jump to Recipe

 With only 5 ingredients, this quick peach cobbler recipe might better be dubbed “pantry cobbler” since you likely have all the ingredients on hand.
-My mother and aunt would often make this cobbler for a simple dessert, usually in the summer.
-The great this about this quick peach cobbler is that you can easily switch up the fruit depending on the season and enjoy a variety of easy cobbler flavors from this one recipe.
+My mother and aunt often made this cobbler for a simple dessert, usually in the summer.
+The great thing about this quick peach cobbler is that you can easily switch up the fruit depending on the season and enjoy a variety of easy cobbler flavors from this one recipe.

 Quick Peach Cobbler